47 C.F.R. § 20.19

 (x) If the manufacturer maintains a public website, the website address of the page(s) containing the information regarding hearing aid-compatible handset models required by paragraph (h) of this section.

-(4)Format.
+(6)Form and content requirements.
 The Wireless Telecommunications Bureau is delegated authority to approve or prescribe forms, formats, and methods for submission of the reports and certifications in addition to or instead of those required by this section.
-Any format that the Bureau may approve or prescribe shall be made available on the Bureau's website.
+Further, the Bureau is delegated authority to revise the information that these reports and certifications collect as long as these revisions are consistent with the rules in this section and do not impose additional obligations beyond providing the information that these reports and certifications collect.
+Any format or content changes the Bureau adopts will be made available on the Bureau's website.

 (j)Enforcement.
 Enforcement of this section is hereby delegated to those states that adopt this section and provide for enforcement.
 The procedures followed by a state to enforce this section shall provide a 30-day period after a complaint is filed, during which time state personnel shall attempt to resolve a dispute on an informal basis.
 If a state has not adopted or incorporated this section, or failed to act within six (6) months from the filing of a complaint with the state public utility commission, the Commission will accept such complaints.
 A written notification to the complainant that the state believes action is unwarranted is not a failure to act.
 The procedures set forth in part 68, subpart E of this chapter are to be followed.